-Understandably, it is easy to get swept away in the seemingly endless decisions, considerations and proposals back and forth.
+Understandably, it is easy to get swept away in the endless decisions, considerations, and proposals back and forth.
 However, do not forget to take the longer view because what you decide today has impacts for many years to come.
 Potentially, these impacts can be life-long in the financial sense of how your retirement and/or ability to retire is left following the divorce.

 Have a plan & know what to do

-It can feel great to have things over and done with; but don’t rush to spend or make any sudden moves until you fully understand the consequences.
+It can feel great to have things finished; but don’t rush to spend or make any sudden moves until you fully understand the consequences.
 Far too often I’ve seen retirement money used to celebrate or ‘treat’ oneself at the conclusion of a divorce only to be treated with an unexpected bill from the IRS.
 Also, understand that this is not the best time to DIY either the transfer of such funds from one person to another or the setting up of these assets for your future.
 It is well worth your time and investment to sit with a professional sooner rather than later.

 Have additional questions?
 Set up a 15-minute phone call with me so that we can get introduced!
 Click here to schedule your time now